Timob12/SSGC-Reimplementation/README.md

 # SSGC-Reimplementation

-From https://github.com/allenhaozhu/SSGC download "data" and "DocumentClassification/data" and add those to this directory (files are too large to push them to github)
+From https://github.com/allenhaozhu/SSGC download "data" and "DocumentClassification/data" and add those to this directory (files are too large to push them to github).
+"DocumentClassification/data" needs to be downloaded as a zip file and extracted (again, look at the authors repo; he linked it).

 The implementation works without problem for all datasets except for the large OGB datasets and some document classification datasets.
 I simply do not have the memory to load them or generate even sparse matrices.